hazelybell/estimate-charm/README.md

     chars       = { ~all characters other than ":"~ }
     syncat      = [ ~all characters other than "/" and ":"~ ]

+# Licensing

+Like [UnnaturalCode][], UnnaturalREST is licensed under the AGPL3+.

+© 2014 Eddie Antonio Santos

+UnnaturalREST is free software: you can redistribute it and/or modify it under the terms of the GNU Affero General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.

+UnnaturalREST is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
+See the GNU Affero General Public License for more details.

+You should have received a copy of the GNU Affero General Public License along with UnnaturalREST.
+If not, see http://www.gnu.org/licenses/.

 [UnnaturalCode]: https://github.com/orezpraw/unnaturalcode